The next moment soldiers came running through the wood, at first in twos and threes, then ten or twenty

 `Is it very long?'
 Alice asked, for she had heard a good deal of poetry that day.

 `It's long,' said the Knight, `but very, very beautiful.
-Everybody that hears me sing it--either it brings the tears into their eyes, or else--'
+Everybody that hears me sing it--either it brings the

 `Or else what?' said Alice, for the Knight had made a sudden pause.